Before I’d ever visited Superior, Wisconsin, I pictured the city as cold and probably rather dull.

 Aside from the golf course, you can also enjoy snacks at Capt’n J’s snack bar.
 If you go golfing on Wednesdays during the summer, you can enjoy the music of the Bayside Sounds Concert Series while you play.

-See Related: Fun & Best Things to do in Racine, Wisconsin
+See Related: Things to Do in Racine, Wisconsin

 6. Barker’s Beach